-In 2017, our innovative Schoodic Ferry service transported 8,182 one-way passengers and 2,142 one-way bicycles, provided boat rides for over 100 Maine public school students and over 80 inner city high school and adult students, provided rides to work for 12 weekly commuters, and began daily marine mammal and pelagic bird monitoring surveys – all of which would not have been possible without your support!
+In 2018, our innovative Schoodic Ferry service transported 7.432 one-way passengers and 1,611 one-way bicycles, provided boat rides for over 150 Maine public school students and over 90 additional middle school, high school and adult students, provided rides to work for 3 weekly commuters, continued daily marine mammal and pelagic bird monitoring surveys, and began physical oceanographic, zooplankton and microplastics surveys – all of which would not have been possible without your support!

 Donations literally help keep our research and ferry services afloat!
 Please consider assisting our efforts to expand our research and marine science educational offerings by helping us turn the Katie Grace into a working, floating classroom so that every child who visits Frenchman Bay can get his or her hands wet while learning about the Gulf of Maine ecosystem.